 Since 1970, the Mediterranean region has lost 50% of its natural wetlands and we continue to destroy them.
 These habitats are vital, in particular, to help coastal communities to adapt to the present and future impacts of the climate crisis, which could directly affect more than 350 million people.
 Coastal wetlands are key solutions for helping us to manage extreme events like floods and storms.
 In addition, they can store 10-20 times more carbon than temperate or boreal forests on land.
 It is crucial that we urgently work to preserve Mediterranean coastal wetlands.

-The project “Enhancing the conservation of coastal wetlands in the Mediterranean Basin” will run until 2022, thanks to the financial support of the MAVA Foundation.
+The project “Wetland-based Solutions” will run until 2022, thanks to the financial support of the MAVA Foundation.

 The project has the following objectives:

 - Restore coastal wetlands and make them work as nature-based solutions to mitigate climate impacts in the region.